by "Grog" (Alan W. Grogono), Professor Emeritus, Tulane University Department of Anesthesiology

 This page describes the interpretation of the acid-base component of blood gas results.
 Designing the interactive acid-base diagram necessitated the development of a logical approach.
 This page converts the logic back into a human process.

 In a Perfect World complete information about a patient is available before acid-base values are analyzed.
 What follows is a logical framework for looking at acid-base values with no patient.
-Reports may say that the results are "typical of" or "characteristic of" a single clinical problem.
-However, identical results can also be obtained from a complex combination of clinical problems.
+A report may invite you to "Consider" a single clinical problem.
+However, identical results could also be obtained from a complex combination of clinical problems and therapy.

 Step 1: Is the pH normal, acid, or alkaline – critical because it governs all the subsequent thinking.
-In acute problems the change is usually acidic - a low pH - e.g., 7.2 or 7.1.
+In acute problems the change is usually more acidic - a low pH - e.g., 7.2 or 7.1.
 This is because failure, either respiratory or metabolic, results in the accumulation of acids.
-The following paragraphs assume the result is acid.
+The following paragraphs assume acidemia.
 However, also look at the Table of Details which follows the paragraphs below.

 Step 2: If the respiratory change is also acid (raised PCO2), then the cause is respiratory, unless the metabolic component is also acidic – in which case both are contributing to the acidic pH.